 The total amount of time that the supervised training period lasts depends on the state the student wishes to practice in, but it is typically 3,000 hours.
 After this, students are eligible for licensure.
 To finish Ph.D. coursework, students must prepare and present a dissertation.
 Completing a Psy.D. requires practical assignments like clinical work or examinations.

 Master’s and Bachelor’s Degrees

-People who don’t wish to invest in the years of difficult work, but still wish to work in the field of psychology, can obtain a master degree in the subject after about two years of study.
-While this degree doesn’t enable someone to become a clinical psychologist, it does allow them to work with trained psychologists in a professional setting.
-A master degree will also enable students to find work with organizations and industries to help those companies better understand and interact with their customers and employees.
+Those not choosing to invest in the additional years of education, but still wishing to work in the field of psychology, can obtain a master degree in the subject with roughly two years of study.
+While this degree doesn’t enable someone to become a clinical psychologist, it does however allow him or her to work with trained psychologists in a professional setting.
+A master degree will also enable students to find work with organizations and industries to help companies better understand and interact with their customers and employees.

-Earning a bachelor degree in psychology increases students’ chances of getting selected for a graduate program.
-However, it is estimated that only one-quarter of students with a bachelor degree in psychology will find a job that directly relates to their specialization.
-Most of them find work in less-related areas such as human resources, which still lets them apply some of their training.
+Earning a bachelor’s degree in psychology can increase a student’s chances of being accepted to a graduate program.
+However, it has been estimated that only one-fourth of the students who earn a bachelors degree in psychology will find a job that directly relates to their area of specialization.
+Most students find work in less-related areas such as human resources or doing research work, these fields still make use of their training.

-Regardless of whether students choose a master, bachelor or doctorate degree in psychology, the degree will still be useful even without becoming a full-fledged psychologist.
+Regardless of whether students choose a master, bachelor or doctorate degree in psychology, this degree will still be useful even without becoming a full-fledged psychologist.
 Many of the skills gained from such an education can be applied to the research and presentation of convincing results, deciphering data, compiling reports and handling people problems, all of which are skills that are useful in many of today’s jobs.
 In addition the adage, “ those who cannot do teach,” readily applies in this field as many students will parlay this degree into a career in education.